-The Mine Warfare Association (MINWARA) was formed in 1995 to create an awareness of mine warfare issues and to assist government, industry, and academia in optimizing their combined contributions to solving the challenges associated with military sea and land mine warfare.
-The MINWARA believed that many of the solutions would be found in emerging technologies.
-Accordingly, the MINWARA adopted a program of conducting symposia to expose as many personnel and organizations as possible to these emerging technologies and their potential application to the mine problem.
-MINWARA remains the only professional association which deals only with land and sea mine warfare and its associated problems.
+The Mine Warfare Association was formed in 1995 to create an awareness of mine warfare and to assist government, industry, and academia in optimizing their combined contributions to solving the challenges associated with military sea and land mine warfare.
+MINWARA’s founders believed solutions would be found in emerging technologies and sharing information.
+MINWARA established a program of conducting symposia to expose people and organizations to these emerging technologies and their application to mines, mining and mine countermeasures.

 The symposia are an effort to cross-pollinate knowledge about mine warfare among government, industry, and academia.
-Symposia address military doctrine, policies, organization, concepts of operations, ongoing and needed research and development, acquisition programs, and logistics and training programs, for both overseas and domestic current and potential threats.
+Symposia address military doctrine, policies, organization, concepts of operations, ongoing and needed research and development, acquisition programs, exercises and operation, and logistics and training programs.

-It should be noted that mine warfare includes both mining capabilities and mine countermeasures.
-Mine Countermeasures includes the software, sensors, systems, tactics, techniques and procedures required to address the traditional mine threat as well as the potential threat from terrorist placed mines or Improvised Explosive Devices, IED, to U.S. ports.
+Mine warfare includes both mining and mine countermeasures.
+Mine countermeasures includes the software, sensors, systems, tactics, techniques and procedures required to address the traditional mine threat as well as the potential threat from terrorist placed mines or improvised explosive devices (IEDs, to U.S. ports.
 The Mine Warfare Association is a strong supporter of mining capabilities , based on the tenet that knowledge of mine design and effects are critical to maintaining an effective mine countermeasures capability.
 The Mine Warfare Association is also a firm supporter of mine designs that have self-destruction capabilities after an appropriate period, so as not to pose a threat to civilians after cessation of hostilities.

 The Mine Warfare Association understands the increasing importance of commercial industry in developing technologies which will benefit the Department of Defense.
-Accordingly, a major activity of the association is to expand outreach of the mine problem to the commercial sector.
-As always, the most useful exchanges between these attendees occur between seminar sessions and during evenings.
-The Mine Warfare Association looks forward to continuing this educational effort in support of military mine warfare and the associated challenges and problems.
+Accordingly, a major activity of the association is to expand outreach to the commercial sector